mesosphere/marathon/docs/docs/application-basics.md

 As of Mesos v0.22 and above, the fetcher code does not make downloaded files executable by default.
  In the example above, we provided the field `"executable": true` to tell Mesos change the fetch result to executable for every user.
-If the `"executable"` field is `"true"`, the `"extract"` field is ignored and has no effect.
+If the `"executable"` field is `"false"`, the `"extract"` field is ignored and has no effect.

 As already mentioned above, Marathon also [knows how to handle](https://github.com/mesosphere/marathon/blob/master/src/main/scala/mesosphere/mesos/TaskBuilder.scala) application resources that reside in archives.
 By default, Marathon will (via Mesos and before executing the `cmd`)